-Bullous ichthyosiform erythroderma, also known as epidermolytic hyperkeratosis, is another rare inherited ichthyosis.
+Epidermolytic ichthyosis is another rare inherited ichthyosis.
 At birth the baby's skin seems to be fragile and may show blisters, without much scaling.
 This causes severe problems for the young infant and intensive care is sometimes necessary in the first few weeks of life.
-A skin biopsy will be required early on to confirm the diagnosis.
+A skin biopsy may be required early on to confirm the diagnosis.
 During the first year or two of life, the blistering tendency reduces but widespread redness/darkening, scaling and thickening of the skin becomes more obvious throughout childhood.
-This produces warty skin changes around the creases of the armpits, elbows and knees.
-Skin infections are guite common and can lead to a characteristic odour.
+This produces warty, ridged skin changes around the creases of the armpits, elbows and knees.
+Skin infections are quite common and can lead to a characteristic odour.
 Sweating may reduce during childhood and improve later in life.

-Bullous ichthyosiform erythroderma is inherited as an autosomal dominant disorder, which means that one of the parents may be affected.
+Epidermolytic ichthyosis is inherited as an autosomal dominant disorder, which means that one of the parents may be affected.
 However, in at least half of affected children, neither parent is affected.
 Therefore, the child has developed a new gene fault while growing in the womb.
-This means that there is no risk above the ordinary for the parents' further pregnancies, although the affected child may pass the condition onto their children.
+This means that there is only a very small risk above the ordinary for the parents' further pregnancies, although the affected child may pass the condition onto their children.
 Detailed genetic counselling is necessary.

-5. Netherton's syndrome
+5. Netherton syndrome

 This is a condition where ichthyosis is associated with significant abnormalities elsewhere in the body.

 The incidence of this condition is not known but it is probably in the region of 1 in 100-200,000 births in the UK.

 The newborn child has very red/darker skin which can be scaly or peeling.
 The infant is often underweight and slow to grow (sometimes called failure to thrive).
 This problem continues for the first year or two of life.
 The affected child may need prolonged hospital treatment until both the skin and their nutrition improve.

-A characteristic feature of Netherton's syndrome is thin fragile scalp hair in the baby.
-Later it is spiky, and this is an important clue to the diagnosis.
+A characteristic feature of Netherton syndrome is thin fragile scalp hair in the baby.
+Later on, the hair becomes spiky, and this is an important clue to the diagnosis.
 In many affected children the skin improves in childhood, although it can flare up without warning.
 Many patients are prone to develop food allergies.

-Netherton's syndrome is an autosomal recessive disorder where both parents are carriers but show no signs of the condition.
-There is however a 1 in 4 risk for the parents of further babies being affected.
+Netherton syndrome is an autosomal recessive disorder where both parents are carriers but show no signs of the condition.
+There is however a 1 in 4 risk for these parents of their children being affected.

-There are a number of other genetic or inherited forms of ichthyosis where there are other medical problems, but these are so uncommon that they are not discussed here.
+There are other genetic or inherited forms of ichthyosis where there are other medical problems.
+These are so uncommon that they are not discussed here.